statisticsnorway/dapla-project/localstack/README.md

-open-variable-search                          Open Variable Search in your browser print-local-changes                           Show a brief summary of local changes generate-concept-schemas                      Generate schemas from RAML files for setting up Linked Data Store for Concept generate-gsim-schemas                         Generate schemas from RAML files for setting up Linked Data Store for the entire GSIM model
+open-variable-search                          Open Variable Search in your browser print-local-changes                           Show a brief summary of local changes generate-concept-schemas                      Generate schemas from RAML files for setting up Linked Data Store for Concept generate-exploration-schemas                  Generate schemas from RAML files for setting up Linked Data Store for the entire GSIM model
 ```

 ## Services